rofrol/dotfiles/README.md

 For wezterm use this `%USERPROFILE%\scoop\apps\wezterm\current\wezterm-gui.exe` instead of wezterm.exe.
 Othwerwise there will be problems.

+### Calibre

+long paths needs to be enabled or it asks where to install.
+Otherwise scoop cannot create shim.

 ## Map capslock to escape

 `sudo ~/bin/maps_capslock_to_escape.sh`